ianlintner-wf/avd-mac-dnsmasq/README.md

 # avd-mac-dnsmasq
 A set of scripts and config settings to allow android to resolve local or docker hosts for API/web connections.

+This is for Mac and tested with OSX High Sierra.
+I could be adopted to an ubuntu platform, but it would take work.
+Windows users :(

 ## The Problem
 The problem is that Android Emulators make it difficult to talk to localhost so running DNSMASQ makes life easier.